169B/ARTC/README.md

 ### ARTC 1.0.0:  General Adaptive Regression Tensor Compression
 **For:** Any data, any use case

+### ARTC-PREDICT:  General Adaptive Regression Tensor Compression for Prediction
+**For:** Based on a EKF to predict future values, and then compresses the error between the prediction and the actual value.
+**Benefits:**
+- Very High compression on predictable data
+- Low RAM usage
+- Fast

 ### ARTC-LITE:  Lightweight IoT Tensor Encoding
 **For:** IoT sensors, embedded devices, battery-powered systems